Wangyiquan95/Local_LLM/README.md

 # LLM_local_setup

-This guide will walk you through setting up the **DeepSeek** model or other models and running it locally with a chat UI (100% free).
+This guide will walk you through setting up the **open** source model like DeepSeek and running it locally with a chat UI (100% free).

 ## Complete Guide to Run Local DeepSeek on Server and Chat with Your Own PC